constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 1: Create a simple PAP server

-Lets create a simple authentication server that provides
+Lets create a simple authentication server that implements PAP protocol

+* Go to `Virtual Servers`, click `Create`, set server name to `PAP Server` and protocol to `Pap`.